 Jellyfish have been given an unappealing reputation because of their sting but they are still lovely sea creatures.
-Moving elegantly under water, these graceful swimmers can be terrifying and often go unnoticed but are also one of the most captivating animal underwater.
+Moving elegantly under water, these graceful swimmers can be terrifying and often go unnoticed but are also one of the most captivating animals underwater.
 Learn more about these mysterious aquatic animals that few people truly know about.

 Here are some jellyfish facts that will surprise you:

-1. It stings impossibly fast.
+1. They sting impossibly fast.

 The jellyfish sting has an acceleration of 5 million g – that’s extremely fast!
 For comparison, a dropped pen has a speed of 1 g, while a Ferrari car going from 0 mph to 60 mph in 3 seconds is 3 g.
 The jellyfish stinger is able to hit its mark in just 700 nanoseconds, making it almost impossible for anyone to dodge its attack.

 Be prepared with a Dive First-Aid Sting Medical Kit

 Compared to other sea creatures, jellyfish are not really fast swimmers.
 However, they swim very efficiently, using less energy but covering a lot of distance.
 They do this by wiggling – a simple act that creates a low pressure zone in front of them, allowing them to be sucked in the water and accelerating their movement.

 3. They are quite a delicacy among their peers.